-6. Press OK to save the macro, and save the macro into the default Macrolib folder.
+4. Press the Next button to save the macro, and save the macro into the default Macrolib folder.

 5.5.1 Placing a VHDL macro in the schematic editor

 Now let's see how can we insert our previously saved VHDL macro into